galaxyproject/training-material/Admin-Corner/tutorials/dev_to_production.md

 It is strongly encouraged to run this tutorial with the latest release.
 See the [GitHub](https://github.com/galaxyproject/galaxy) repository to get the latest one.*

-- Galaxy configuration files
+- Galaxy configuration filenames

 *In the config/ directory all the files are suffixed with ".sample".
-Sample files are default files read by Galaxy when the server starts.
+Sample files are default files provided by Galaxy.
-When you work on a configuration it is strongly encouraged to save these samples and to work on a file without prefix.
+When you change a configuration it is strongly encouraged to work directly on a filename without the 'sample' suffix.
-So, go ahead: copy galaxy.ini.sample to galaxy.ini*
+So, go ahead save the 'galaxy.ini.sample' and create a 'galaxy.ini'*

 ## What's next ?
 Next, you will configure your Galaxy server for production.